mendix/docs/content/appstore/general/app-store-content.md

 ### 4.1 Using a Widget

-In this section, we will use the Rating widget as an example.
+You can download a widget from the Marketplace and use it in your project.
+We will use the [Rating](../widgets/rating) widget as an example.
+You can follow the steps to use any widget from the Marketplace.

 #### 4.1.1 Adding the Widget

-To add the Rating widget from the Marketplace in Studio Pro, follow these steps:
+To add the Rating widget from the Marketplace via Studio Pro, follow these steps:

 1. [Download the Rating widget from the marketplace to your project](#downloading).